-The basics of cost plus pricing strategy is that it sets prices for either products/services, which covers the cost of production and it provides sufficient profit margin for the firm to reach its target rate of return.
+Cost-plus pricing keeps the price of products and services in such a manner that it covers the cost of production and provides sufficient profit margin for the firm to reach its target rate of return.
 In other words, the company decides the margins that it wants from the product, and then adds the margin on top of the cost to come to a selling value.
-Thus, the mark up pricing or cost plus pricing method can provide the company with an overview on how much profit they are going to have.
+Thus, the mark up pricing or cost-plus pricing method can provide the company with an overview on how much profit they are going to have.

-The calculation or computing of the cost up pricing takes into consideration the average variable and average fixed costs as well as the quantity, which is assumed based on an evaluation of the firm’s production capacity.
+The calculation or computing of the cost-plus pricing takes into consideration the average variable and average fixed costs as well as the quantity, which is assumed based on an evaluation of the firm’s production capacity.

 Where – AC is Average cost.